sallywang147/lean4/README.md

 We change the target at [this line](https://github.com/sallywang147/lean4/blob/df8b4765456b2f10d368c3de86e1db034c2ed521/CMakeLists.txt#L80) and run
 `./build-for-wasm.sh`

-limitation: make_stb works, but if we also want runtime cpp files, clang19.0.0 in wasm-tools and C++14 required compilerrs do not seem compatible.
+This is a better solution, btu has a limitation: make_stb works, but if we also want runtime cpp files, clang19.0.0 in wasm-tools and C++14 required compilerrs do not seem compatible.
 On top of that, runtime Cpp library requires external libraries, such as libuv and libgmp, so we will need more engineering for runtime cpp if that's needed.

 ## Second Way: Flattening All C/Cpp Source Code